DiFronzo/blog.vfiles.no/content/posts/dbt-zero-to-hero.md

   - DataDocumentation
   - DataQuality
 ---
-Welcome to the first edition of “Andreas takes you on the ride while she learns how to do his job.”
+Welcome to the first edition of “Andreas takes you on the ride while he learns how to do his job.”
 Today, we’re diving into dbt (Data Build Tool) to understand its core concepts, project structure, and key components.
 Whether you're new to dbt or looking to solidify your understanding, this guide will help you go from zero to hero.

 ### What is dbt?
 Dbt, short for Data Build Tool, is a command-line tool that enables data analysts and engineers to transform data in their warehouse more effectively.
 It allows you to write modular SQL queries, version control your transformations, and document your data in a consistent, reproducible manner.
 Dbt empowers data teams to own the entire analytics engineering workflow, from transforming raw data to creating clean, actionable insights.